Create Your Future Today - Earn a degree or certificate from Gateway!

 Complete Placement Testing

 All individuals applying to for admission to Gateway’s post-secondary educational programs must take a placement assessment, COMPASS, to assist in appropriate placement in coursework.
+See the Reading, Writing, Math, & Computer Skills Score to Course chart to determine the courses in which you can enroll.
 All applicants must meet the current placement test requirements.

 In lieu of taking Gateway’s placement test, applicants may provide Gateway with American College Testing (ACT), Scholastic Aptitude Test (SAT), or Accuplacer results.
 We accept scores that are no older than three years.